cstoquer/pixelbox/README.md

 ### Text

-Pixelbox has a predefined bitmap font that you can use to print text on screen or in textures.
+Pixelbox has a predefined "minitext" bitmap font that you can use to print text on screen or in textures.

  - `print(text, [x, y])` if x, y is provided, print text at pixel position (x, y). else print text at cursor current position.